NEW YORK, Sept. 23, 2013 /PRNewswire/ -- Reportlinker.com announces that a new market research report is available in its catalogue:

 Selling prices and revenues from manufacturers to distributors/contractors/end users are included.
 Figures do not include design and installation costs.
 Contract values for operations, and scheduled and ad-hoc maintenances are also excluded.
 Selling prices and revenues indicate the prices of main home automation system only.
 The revenue figures do not include the technology used for the transmission of signals, such as wires and switches, or the devices that are controlled by the system such as the audio-video equipment, motorised blinds, lighting systems, and heating, ventilation and air conditioning (HVAC) equipment.

 Key Questions This Study Will Answer

-• Is the European shale gas pumps market growing?
-How long will it continue to grow and at what rate?
+• Is the market lucrative?
+How long will it continue to grow, and at what rate?